chuchu-nostr/chuchu/README.md

 - [ ] Support for Apple, Google, and X login
 - [ ] Content Grouping: Posts can be categorized as public, subscriber-only, or custom groups
 - [ ] Draft Management
-- [ ] Tipping Feature: Support tipping with built-in wallet
+- [ ] Zap Feature: Support zaps with built-in wallet
 - [ ] iOS Version Support
 - [ ] Direct Messages (DM) with video chat support
 - [ ] Enhanced Search: Search by creator name, tags, and topics